Publication date: 15 November 2022

 2.22 Examples of where it may be open to an accredited data recipient to rely on the ‘impracticability’ exception include where:

-- providing an anonymous option is impracticable, as the CDR data required to meet a consumer’s request will almost certainly identify or reasonably identify the consumer (for example bank account or transaction details in the banking sector)
+- the CDR data required to meet a consumer’s request will almost certainly identify or reasonably identify the consumer (for example account, payment or transaction details)

 - the burden of the inconvenience, time and cost of dealing with an unidentified or pseudonymous consumer, or